WakiMak/trentent.github.io-forked/_posts/2015-07-08-citrix-universal-print-server-troubleshooting-printing-blank-pages-or-inconsistent-printing.md

   </div>

   <div>
-    To that end, I am concluding my work. &nbsp;Unfortunately, I do not know why Adobe Reader always worked without issue where two other applications did not. &nbsp;When on EMF mode, I could send a test page to the printer via print properties and it would have the full content, I could also print from notepad to the EMF queue and it worked just fine. &nbsp;For some reason, whatever path PDF Architect and my other application uses to print to the EMF driver just didn&#8217;t work. &nbsp;The Citrix EMF Viewer would display content, implying there is data. &nbsp;I do know there are several versions of EMF (NT EMF 1.003-8) you can choose on the printer processor properties, but it appears the Zebra driver ignores those settings in favour of it&#8217;s selection I posted previously. &nbsp;Forcing a different print processor (HP or Lexmark) in addition to an incompatible print processor type (TEXT/XPS) the Zebra driver will still work. &nbsp;So maybe it&#8217;s a <a href="https://msdn.microsoft.com/en-us/library/cc231034.aspx">EMF version compatibility</a> thing and whatever version Adobe Reader is passing works? &nbsp;
+    To that end, I am concluding my work. &nbsp;Unfortunately, I do not know why Adobe Reader always worked without issue where two other applications did not. &nbsp;When on EMF mode, I could send a test page to the printer via print properties and it would have the full content, I could also print from notepad to the EMF queue and it worked just fine. &nbsp;For some reason, whatever path PDF Architect and my other application uses to print to the EMF driver just didn't work. &nbsp;The Citrix EMF Viewer would display content, implying there is data. &nbsp;I do know there are several versions of EMF (NT EMF 1.003-8) you can choose on the printer processor properties, but it appears the Zebra driver ignores those settings in favour of it's selection I posted previously. &nbsp;Forcing a different print processor (HP or Lexmark) in addition to an incompatible print processor type (TEXT/XPS) the Zebra driver will still work. &nbsp;So maybe it's a <a href="https://msdn.microsoft.com/en-us/library/cc231034.aspx">EMF version compatibility</a> thing and whatever version Adobe Reader is passing works? &nbsp;
   </div>
 </div>